814 av. J.-C.

 Following the destruction of Tyre by Alexander the Great, in 332 BC, Carthage was at the head of an empire as vast as present-day Tunisia.
 The monopoly it acquired in the field of maritime trade in the western Mediterranean made it an obstacle to any foreign expansion.
 However, the Greeks, established in the south of Italy and in Sicily, see this domination of a bad eye.
 Carthage triumphed several times, notably in 535 BC, thus preventing them from settling in Corsica.

-480-146 av.
+480 av.
 J.-C.

-The first Romano-punic war (264-241 BC) forced Carthage to evacuate Sicily.
-The second (218-202 BC) was probably the most painful for Rome.
-Amilcar the father and Hannibal the son tried all their lives to save the power of Carthage.
-In spite of the victory of the Romans at Mylès, in 260 B.C., Amilcar was able to save, for a time, Carthage from destruction.
-The third and final Punic war (149-146 BC) brutally and definitively sealed the fate of Carthage.
+The First RomanoPunic War (264-241 BC) forced Carthage to evacuate Sicily.
+Ancient Rome opposed Carthaginian civilization for over a century.
+Carthaginian is Pœni in Latin, hence the French word "punique".
+The second war (218-202 BC) was undoubtedly the most painful for Rome.
+Amilcar the father and Hannibal the son, famous for having crossed Spain and the Alps with tens of thousands of men and elephants to attack Rome, tried all their lives to save Carthage's power.
+Despite the Roman victory at Myles in 260 BC, Amilcar was able to save Carthage from destruction for a time.
+The third and final Punic War (149-146 BC) brutally and definitively sealed Carthage's fate.
 After a 3-year siege, the Romans, on the orders of the Senate, completely destroyed the city in 146 BC.

 146 av.
-J.-C – 439
+J.-C.-439

 Roman Tunisia